Evole logo

 Taxation Rates for Digital Nomads in Mexico

 In a previous article, we examined the Mexico Digital Nomad Visa and how to best apply for it.
+To qualify for the Mexican digital nomad visa, also known as the Mexico temporary resident visa, applicants must meet several criteria, which can vary based on nationality.
 The official name for the Mexican digital nomad visa is the temporary residence permit, which allows holders to stay for between one and four years in Mexico, depending on renewals.

 When deciding on whether to apply for a temporary residence permit, one of the important questions that location-independent travellers ask themselves is whether they will be better off in terms of taxation.
 We will explore this further in this article and compare the situation with some other countries, including Malta.